TaranSuratwala/STOCK_MARKET_PROJECT/README.md

 - **NLP / Sentiment**: TextBlob, NLTK
 - **Visualisation**: Plotly, Matplotlib, Seaborn
-- **Other**: SciPy, NetworkX, Optuna, Transformers (HuggingFace), Flask (export API) Collapse commentComment on lines R31 to R35Copilot commented on Feb 24, 2026 CopilotAIon Feb 24, 2026AuthorMore actionsThe tech stack lists several libraries (XGBoost, Flask, Optuna, Transformers, NetworkX) that are installed in requirements.txt but do not appear to be used in the codebase.
+- **Other**: SciPy, NetworkX, Optuna, Transformers (HuggingFace), Flask (export API) The tech stack lists several libraries (XGBoost, Flask, Optuna, Transformers, NetworkX) that are installed in requirements.txt but do not appear to be used in the codebase.
 Consider removing these from the tech stack list to accurately reflect the technologies actively used in the application, or clarify that these are available for future use.

-        Suggested change

-            - **Machine Learning**: scikit-learn (Random Forest, Gradient Boosting), TensorFlow / Keras, XGBoost

-            - **NLP / Sentiment**: TextBlob, NLTK

-            - **Visualisation**: Plotly, Matplotlib, Seaborn

-            - **Other**: SciPy, NetworkX, Optuna, Transformers (HuggingFace), Flask (export API)

-            - **Machine Learning**: scikit-learn (Random Forest, Gradient Boosting), TensorFlow / Keras

-            - **NLP / Sentiment**: TextBlob, NLTK

-            - **Visualisation**: Plotly, Matplotlib, Seaborn

-            - **Other**: SciPy

-            - **Optional / Planned (available via requirements)**: XGBoost, NetworkX, Optuna, Transformers (HuggingFace), Flask (for potential API export)

     Unable to apply suggestions when viewing a specific commit range.